Frequently Asked Questions

 You don’t need to know anything about playing or reading music to start.
 But, the learning curve is steep for absolute beginners, so we recommend a private teacher for the first little while to help you get started on the right foot.
 But most of all you just need to do your best, and that’s good enough!

 No. All levels will provide you with a chance to review technique and meet new people.
 There will also be leadership opportunities and possible small ensemble work for people with skill and experience who want to get in more playing.
-If you have experience on your instrument, please contact Donna to discuss your band placement.

 Yes.
 You will need an instrument in good playing condition.